Jeff: The Early Days

 Look busy and make the boss happy

 On one occasion I arrived to find Jeff sitting at his test station, scanning a stack of printed loyalty cards for a big box home store.
 He took a card and scanned it with their old laser verifier.
 If it got anything less than a C grade, he would scan it again—and again and again, until he found a “sweet spot” on the barcode that would return a C grade.
 Once it “passed” he would put it on the “good” stack and take the next card.
-He had already been at it for hours, and had hours to go before the stack would be finished.
+He had already been at it for hours.
+It would be many hours before the stack would be finished.
 He was accomplishing both of his goals—looking busy and making his boss happy.
 All the cards would (eventually) be “good”.
 That was Jeff’s job, as he understood it.
 My arrival, having been summoned by Jeff’s boss, did not bother him in the least.
 He was doing what he was instructed to do.

 Quality is not just upstream or downstream